-Water cure, or hydrotherapy, is one of the oldest forms of treatment and has been documented as far back as ancient Rome, but was made prominent by Father Sebastian Kneipp.
+Water cure, or hydrotherapy, is one of the oldest forms of treatment.
+It has been documented as far back as ancient Rome but was made prominent by Father Sebastian Kneipp.
 Application of water at specific temperatures constricts the blood vessels and promotes circulation throughout the body.
 Regular hydrotherapy can be used to stimulate the body’s self-healing capabilities, invigorating the system and giving positive benefits to the nervous system and metabolism.

 X is for X-ray

 Although naturopaths will use non-invasive diagnostic techniques wherever possible, many are trained in modern methods such as x-ray and other forms of imaging.
 There are times when an x-ray may be necessary, in particular in holistic dentistry, as it gives vital information that cannot be obtained by other methods.
 The naturopath must use their skill and discretion to determine when an x-ray needs to be performed, and will aim to keep exposure to a minimum.

 The concept of Yin and Yang has been integral to Chinese culture for thousands of years.
 Although some view Yin and Yang as opposites, they are really complementary forces that exist in everything in the universe.
 There is a constant dynamic flow between the two forces and one can also transform into the other, in the same way that seasons come and go and morning turns to night.
 Chinese medicine seeks harmony and balance between these two forces, and the complex interconnections of yin and yang are used to diagnose and treat ill health.

 Z is for Zirconium